Jason-Constant/Lite-Machines-TMC1000-ReWork/README.md

-Step 1: (Raspbian) This project was designed to be ran off of a RaspberryPi 4 Model B (8GB).
+Step 1: This project was designed to be ran off of a RaspberryPi 4 Model B (8GB), as well as the free operating system Raspbian.
+To download Raspbian follow RaspberryPi's official download tutorial at: https://www.raspberrypi.org/documentation/installation/installing-images/

 Step 2:
         If you chose the optional TouchScreen Display, connect the display to the RaspberryPi.
 Else connect the RPI to a touchscreen display, or any display as well as a keyboard and mouse.